Updated: Nov 28, 2021

 Using a food processor or cheese grater, grate the potatoes.
 Wring out the shredded potatoes using cheesecloth or paper towels.
 Place drained potatoes in a large bowl.

 Chop the onion and add to the potatoes.
 Add in the flour, egg, salt, pepper, and paprika and mix until combined.

 In a large skillet, heat the vegetable oil over medium-high heat.
-Use enough vegetable oil so there is about ½ in. of oil in the pan (approximately less than ½ cup but you might need to add more).
+Use enough vegetable oil so there is about ½ in. of oil in the pan (approximately 1/4 cup but can add more).
 Meanwhile, line a plate with paper towels.

 Put the cooked latkes on the lined plate to absorb excess oil.